anhbaysgalan1/lightspark-architecture/ARD_Business_Operations_Treasury_Management_V2.md

 🚨 V2.0 CRITICAL CHANGE:
 ────────────────────────
 Inbound Lightning transactions are NOT reconciled daily.
-They are settled immediately upon receipt via iDAX execution.
+They are settled immediately upon receipt via idax execution.

 Only outbound Lightning transactions consume from the pool and require daily reconciliation.